 Rental expenses primarily represent the rental expenses for short-term leases for office premises and staff quarter and the variable lease payment for the printing machines for confidential data printing services.
-During the year, the Group's rental expenses increased by approximately 4.1%, to approximately HK\$2.3 million (2022: HK\$2.2 million).
-The increase was primarily attributable to the renewed short term lease for an expanded office premise in Hong Kong for the content media business.
+During the year, the Group's rental expenses decreased by approximately 19.7%, to approximately HK\$1.8 million (2023: HK\$2.3 million).
+The decrease was primarily attributable to the expiry of short term lease for an office premise for the content media and experiential business.